curiousdev-io/blog.curiousdev.io/blog/2025-09-30-serverless-containers.md

 ### Step 4: Push the Local Container Image

 You should publish the local image to ECR at this point.
-THere are a few things you'll need to do.
+There are a few things you'll need to do.

 * Authenticate Docker to ECR